QMSforever/Causal-Inference/README.md

 ### The Synthetic Control Method (SCM)
 #### The Synthetic Control Method

+1.**Abadie, A and J Gardeazabal.
+(2003)**: "The Economic Costs of Conflict: A Case Study of the Basque Country."
+In this study, Abadie and Gardeazabal introduce the Synthetic Control Method (SCM) in assessing the economic impact of conflict, particularly in the Basque Country.
-1. **Abadie, Alberto, Alexis Diamond, and Jens Hainmueller.
+2. **Abadie, Alberto, Alexis Diamond, and Jens Hainmueller.
 (2010)**: "Synthetic Control Methods for Comparative Case Studies: Estimating the Effect of California’s Tobacco Control Program."
-2. **Abadie, Alberto, Alexis Diamond, and Jens Hainmueller.
+3. **Abadie, Alberto, Alexis Diamond, and Jens Hainmueller.
 (2015)**: "Comparative Politics and the Synthetic Control Method."
-3. **Doudchenko, Nikolay and Guido W Imbens.
+4. **Doudchenko, Nikolay and Guido W Imbens.
 (2016)**: "Balancing, Regression, Difference-In-Differences and Synthetic Control Methods: A Synthesis."
-4. **Gobillon, Laurent and Thierry Magnac.
+5. **Gobillon, Laurent and Thierry Magnac.
 (2016)**: "Regional Policy Evaluation: Interactive Fixed Effects and Synthetic Controls."
-5. **Hahn, Jinyong and Ruoyao Shi.
+6. **Hahn, Jinyong and Ruoyao Shi.
 (2017)**: "Synthetic Control and Inference."
 Econometrics, 5(4):52.
-6. **Robbins, Michael W., Jessica Saunders, and Beau Kilmer.
+7. **Robbins, Michael W., Jessica Saunders, and Beau Kilmer.
 (2017)**: "A Framework for Synthetic Control Methods With High-Dimensional, Micro-Level Data: Evaluating a Neighborhood-Specific Crime Intervention."
-7.  **Xu, Yiqing.
+8.  **Xu, Yiqing.
 (2017)**: "Generalized Synthetic Control Method: Causal Inference with Interactive Fixed Effects Models."
-8.  **Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
+9.  **Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
 (2017)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
-9.  **Firpo, Sergio and Vitor Possebom.
+10.  **Firpo, Sergio and Vitor Possebom.
 (2018)**: "Synthetic Control Method: Inference, Sensitivity Analysis, and Confidence Sets."
-10.  **Ben-Michael, Eli, Avi Feller, and Jesse Rothstein.
+11.  **Ben-Michael, Eli, Avi Feller, and Jesse Rothstein.
 (2018)**: "The Augmented Synthetic Control Method."
-11.  **Amjad, Muhammad, Devavrat Shah, and Dennis Shen.
+12.  **Amjad, Muhammad, Devavrat Shah, and Dennis Shen.
 (2018)**: "Robust Synthetic Control."
-12.  **Cattaneo, Matias D., Yingjie Feng, and Rocio Titiunik.
+13.  **Cattaneo, Matias D., Yingjie Feng, and Rocio Titiunik.
 (2019)**: "Prediction Intervals for Synthetic Control Methods."
-13.  **Kim, Sungjin, Clarence Lee, and Sachin Gupta.
+14.  **Kim, Sungjin, Clarence Lee, and Sachin Gupta.
 (2020)**: "Bayesian Synthetic Control Methods."
-14.  **Ferman, B, C Pinto, and V Possebom.
+15.  **Ferman, B, C Pinto, and V Possebom.
 (2020)**: "Cherry Picking with Synthetic Controls."
-15.  **Hollingsworth, Alex and Coady Wing.
+16.  **Hollingsworth, Alex and Coady Wing.
 (2020)**: "Tactics for Design and Inference in Synthetic Control Studies: An Applied Example Using High-Dimensional Data."
-16.  **Abaide, Alberto.
+17.  **Abaide, Alberto.
 (2020)**: "Using Synthetic Controls: Feasibility, Data Requirements, and Methodological Aspects."
-17.  **Chernozhukov, Victor, Kaspar Wüthrich, and Yinchu Zhu.
+18.  **Chernozhukov, Victor, Kaspar Wüthrich, and Yinchu Zhu.
 (2021)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
-18.  **Ferman, Bruno and Cristine Pinto.
+19.  **Ferman, Bruno and Cristine Pinto.
 (2021)**: "Synthetic Controls with Imperfect Pre-treatment Fit."
-19.  **Pang, Xun, Licheng Liu, and Yiqing Xu.
+20.  **Pang, Xun, Licheng Liu, and Yiqing Xu.
 (2022)**: "A Bayesian Alternative to Synthetic Control for Comparative Case Studies."

 ## Introduction to Causal Inference (Intermediate)
 ### Introduction to Causal Inference